 Powerco has introduced several programmes and projects that focus on looking after the environment.

-Powerco has achieved diamond certification under the Enviro-mark programme for all its office sites, along with its gas and electricity network operations.
+Powerco has achieved ISO 14001 certification for its Environmental Management System in 2018 for all its office sites, along with its gas and electricity network operations.

 Workplace Sustainability Team